ssethia2/SyntaxTrees/PROPOSAL.md

 ### The Project

-I will be using a library to categorize the *Parts-Of-Speech* of a sentence entered by the user.
-Then I will apply the **X-Bar theory** to form the different phrases:
+I will apply the **X-Bar theory** to parts of speech entered by the user to form the different phrases:

 * noun phrases
 * verb phrases
 * preposition phrases
 * adjective phrases
 * adverb phrases
-* tense phrases

 Then I will build on these phrases to build more phrases and eventually envelop the whole sentence in a complementizer phrase.
 From this, I will display a *syntax tree* for the sentence in a new window, using openFrameworks.

 ### Libraries

-A library that categorizes words as *Parts-Of-Speech* - still exploring libraries.
+I will use ofxGUI to display the binary tree on the openFrameworks window.

 ### Background